henryw374/henryw374.github.io.old/_posts/2020-07-25-ecma-temporal-vs-java-time.md

 **Note:** *Both `Temporal` and `JSJoda` are included in this page, so you can open your browser's JS console and paste in all of the code snippets*.

-Temporal and java.time are very similar overall: they have mostly the same set of entities and there is support for going to and from the majority of
+*tl;dr* IMO Temporal and java.time are very similar overall: they have mostly the same set of entities and there is support for going to and from the majority of
 [ISO8601](https://en.wikipedia.org/wiki/ISO_8601){:target="_blank"} representations).
 Temporal is a smaller API overall, but of course the gaps could be filled by user libraries if desired.